equalframework/equal-doc/docs/usage/views.md

 ```

 ### actions <a id="view_commons_actions"></a>
-The **actions**  property  contains a list of objects defining the actions that are attached to the view.
+The optional **actions**  property  contains a list of objects defining a custom list of possible actions attached to the view.

-Each action item  relates to a button, show in the header, which, when clicked, will relay a request to a given controller.
-Once the action has been performed, the view is automatically refreshed.
+Each action item  relates to a button, displayed in the right side of the header, which, when clicked, relays a request to a given controller.
+Upon successful completion of the action, the view is automatically refreshed.

 | PROPERTY | DESCRIPTION                                           |
 | --------------- | ------------------------------------------------------------ |